mdn/content/files/en-us/webassembly/index.md

 - [WebAssembly concepts](/en-US/docs/WebAssembly/Concepts)
   - : Get started by reading the high-level concepts behind WebAssembly — what it is, why it is so useful, how it fits into the web platform (and beyond), and how to use it.
 - [Compiling a New C/C++ Module to WebAssembly](/en-US/docs/WebAssembly/C_to_wasm)
-  - : When you’ve written code in C/C++, you can then compile it into .wasm using a tool like [Emscripten](https://emscripten.org/).
-Let’s look at how it works.
+  - : When you've written code in C/C++, you can then compile it into .wasm using a tool like [Emscripten](https://emscripten.org/).
+Let's look at how it works.
 - [Compiling an Existing C Module to WebAssembly](/en-US/docs/WebAssembly/existing_C_to_wasm)
   - : A core use-case for WebAssembly is to take the existing ecosystem of C libraries and allow developers to use them on the web.
 - [Compiling from Rust to WebAssembly](/en-US/docs/WebAssembly/Rust_to_wasm)